Solidarity on migration eludes German EU presidency

 The hope was that the German EU presidency would use its political clout to squeeze concessions from recalcitrant EU states, such as Hungary and Poland.

-Hungary and Poland, among others, refuse to taken in any asylum seekers landing on European shores.
+Hungary and Poland, among others, refuse to take in asylum seekers landing on European shores.
 Hungary has also balked at the return sponsorship concept.

 Now it will be up to the incoming Portuguese EU presidency, a much weaker member state, to succeed where Germany failed.